mileskin/jasmine-fake-ajax/README.md

 Put files in `dependencies/` and `lib/jasmine-fake-ajax.js` to your load path.
 You should be good to go.
 Probably works with other jQuery versions than in `dependencies/`.
 However, please report if there are problems.

+## TODO

+* don't use default success data at all, if matching fake options not found then warn and do nothing else
+* use underscore everywhere instead of functional jQuery (filter, map)
+* implement jasmine.FakeAjax.register({url: '/a'}) and use in init
+* extract informative warn/error logging with options, test name
+* update jquery
+* introduce proper xhr, not just message
+* rewrite with coffeescript

+---

 Hope you enjoy, don't forget to [follow me on twitter](http://twitter.com/mileskin)!